 In Miller’s discussion of selection criteria for admission to permanent residency, he argues that:

-Selection on economic grounds is the least controversial example, but other forms of positive discrimination cannot be ruled out: if a society wants to enhance its sporting reputation, for example, I cannot see why it should not seek to attract immigrants who will later qualify for the national teams.
+Selection on economic grounds is the least controversial example, but other forms of positive discrimination cannot be ruled out: if a society wants to enhance its sporting reputation, for example, I cannot see why it should not seek to attract immigrants who will later qualify for the national teams. (p.108)

 I touched on this in the preceding section but here I want to draw attention to the point, which Miller endorses, that admission with this status also entitles the immigrant to a fair opportunity to become a citizen.
 Suppose then that a state wishes to recruit Ultra-High Net Wealth Individuals (UHNWIs) and does so through the mechanism of investment visas.
 This is surely legitimate on Miller’s account on the same grounds as the recruitment of high skilled individuals (subject to the brain drain restriction).
 But even while Miller would obviously object to policies of selling citizenship (such as Malta practiced), we may worry that the widespread state practice of investment visas simply represent a more indirect way in which access to citizenship is subject to commodification.
 It is hard not to think that such policies actually undermine the view of citizenship as not simply of instrumental value but also, and crucially, of non-instrumental value that, rightly in my view, Miller takes to be central to the sustaining of tolerably just liberal democratic states.
 But the example of recruiting UHNWIs through investment visas simply raises (perhaps in a more dramatic way) the general worry that admissions based on mutual advantage that entitle those admitted to a fair opportunity to acquire citizenship may corrode the non-instrumental value of citizenship.
 Since a liberal democratic state can hardly justly deny permanent residents a fair opportunity to become citizens, this may perhaps suggest that the problem lies with the view that the admission of voluntary migrants (who do not have specific particularity claims such as family reunion migrants) should be structured by appeal to a norm of mutual advantage.